Himitsu no AiPri: Anime

+Film

+An anime film, Himitsu no AiPri: Mankai Buzzlume Live!, was released on March 13, 2026.

 Video game

 A video game based on the anime was revealed on September 20, 2024.
 In the game, players can play minigames based on episodes of the anime, as well as play live games from the arcade games, listen to songs from the series, and watch scenes from the anime.
-The game was released for Nintendo Switch in Japan on December 5.
+The game was released for Nintendo Switch in Japan on December 5, 2024.